 Everyone still loves to get together, drink, laugh and dance the night away!

 The first thing I would recommend you do after arriving in Bethlehem is to head to the Visit Palestine office at the start of the old town [just along the Star Path taken by Mary some 2,000 odd years ago!].
 These guys really know their stuff and will be able to offer suggestions to match your interests, time frames and budgets!
 Sick of all the churches and religious sites after Jerusalem?
 No worries!

-Visit Palestine also offer guided tours with stops along the Seperation Walls and meeting locals at one of the nearby refugee camps to help you better understand the multilayered life of Palestinians in general (and Bethlehemites in particular).
+Visit Palestine also offer guided tours with stops along the Separation Walls and meeting locals at one of the nearby refugee camps to help you better understand the multilayered life of Palestinians in general (and Bethlehemites in particular).

 A moment beyond mainstream pilgrimages and large tourist bus trips which really offers insight into the day-to-day reality for Palestinians… To physically stand before this towering, fortified barrier you really do feel like you are in jail, encircled – cut of from your surrounding and left in a state of disconnect.

-Also, Palestinians still are not unable to have a 3G, or even 2G, cellphone network forcing many to go without or buy expensive Israeli sim cards.
-Power cuts and low voltage issues are also frequent and travel between Palestinian occupied areas of the West Bank is controlled by Israeli’s who can shut down travel between areas whenever they choose.
+Also, Palestinians still are not unable to have a 3G, or even 2G, cell phone network forcing many to go without or buy expensive Israeli sims.
+Power cuts and low voltage issues are also frequent and travel between Palestinian occupied areas of the West Bank is controlled by Israelis who can shut down travel between areas whenever they choose.
 Life in a jail cell begins to seem not too dissimilar…

 Here Palestine offers you the chance to become informed and to develop opinions of your own.
 To educate yourself!
 Palestine and Bethlehem travels also offer the ability to really get off the beaten track, to interact with locals, and to be the only traveller in many historic sites.
-Its a win-win situation, not to mention all the good spending your tourist dollar here will do.
+It’s a win-win situation, not to mention all the good spending your tourist dollar here will do.

 Thinking about a longer stint in Palestine?
 Check out my post on Volunteering in Palestine with the Four Homes of Mercy…

 Not only are you helping the Palestinian tourism and helping to bring much needed economic, social and political benefits to the locals here but you can experience and form your own opinions and spread the word at home.
-And indeed those opinions may not be the same as mine, or anyone else’s for that fact – and thats OK!
+And indeed those opinions may not be the same as mine, or anyone else’s for that fact – and that’s OK!
 But the important part is to come, experience and decide for yourself.